tbernacchi/devops-exam-k8s/README.md

-# How to
+# Usage

-Before you make the deployment you need to create a secret for the docker registry and a configmap for the nginx proxy.
+You need to create a secret for the docker registry and a configmap for the nginx proxy.

 ## Secret